 No, but you may purchase extended coverage for personal travel via the myCISI Participant Portal after you are enrolled in the insurance through UI.
 To sign up for personal travel prior to your program, you can visit the following page http://www.culturalinsurance.com/students/ or call 800-203-8120 for assistance.

 My visa application requires a letter verifying the insurance coverage I will have while abroad.
 How do I get that letter?

 Upon enrollment, CISI will send you a consulate letter.
-If you require a letter for visa purposes before you receive your enrollment packet, you may contact International Programs/Study Abroad at email@example.com to request one.
+If you require a letter for visa purposes before you receive your enrollment packet, you may contact International Programs at firstname.lastname@example.org to request one.
 Visit the U.S. Department of State’s website for more information on visa requirements for U.S. citizens traveling abroad.